forkchili/step-meme-advices/README.md

     I used freewayml to generate all the step deformed images for the step get uncanny meme.

-- Bonus tool I love to share : https://cleanup.pictures/ It allows you to remove an element of a picture.
-That is super cool, specially when we don't have time to do a great photoshop cleaning.

-    I used it heavily to remove the original bubble in the spongebob bubble meme.

-- Here's a list of random software I used maybe once or twice though my meme journey.
+- Bonus list of random tools I used though my meme journey.
 Pick up what you need lol

     - Virtualbox (for having windows xp for my xp tutorial meme)
     - OBS (for screen recording)
     - Python (for automating some quick tasks like video to frames, and also doing the fake python script "how to get rich with step in windows xp.
 Learn to code people !
 It will always be useful !!!)
     - Handbrake, for video format conversion
     - ChatGPT, because google was sometimes not precise enough
+    - https://cleanup.pictures It allows you to remove an element of a picture.
+That is super cool, specially when we don't have time to do a great photoshop cleaning.

 ### 5 - Export and watch the meme